hcomet/cydWeeWX/README.md

 ## Triggering the Configuration Portal

 The cydWeeWX can be forced to re-enter Configuration Portal mode by holding down the configuration trigger button. cydWeeWX uses the **BOOT** button on the CYD as the trigger button.
-Its on the back of the CYD next to the **RESET** button
+See image below.
+Its on the back of the CYD next to the **RESET** button.
+Pressing the **RESET** button will cause cydWeeWX to reboot.

 <p align="center">
   <img src="./images/esp32cydBack.jpg" />